 Ananta Samakhom Throne Hall is the centrepiece of Bangkok's own Champs Elysees.
 It’s an impressive 2-storey white marble palace that sits at the end of Dusit's long and wide Royal Plaza, a leafy ceremonial boulevard that's often the focus of regal pomp and ceremony during royal celebrations.

-Ordered by King Rama V in 1907 and finished in the reign of King Rama VI, its neo-classical Renaissance architecture – particularly its central dome – dominate the scene just as Italian architects Mario Tamango and Annibale Rigotti intended.
-Following the 1932 coup it housed the first Thai parliament, but today its ornate interiors serve as a prestigious locale in which to court visiting dignitaries, hold state council meetings and royal occasions.
+Ordered by King Rama V in 1907 and finished during the reign of King Rama VI, its neoclassical Renaissance architecture – particularly its central dome – dominate the scene just as Italian architects Mario Tamango and Annibale Rigotti intended.
+Following the 1932 coup, it housed the first Thai parliament.
+But today, its ornate interiors serve as a prestigious locale in which to court visiting dignitaries, hold state council meetings and royal occasions.